 As we are just emerging from the Holy Days Season & entering this New Year 2022, I hope others are inspired to embark on a journey to Live the Kwanzaa Principle of Kujichagulia/SelfDetermination:

 To Define Yourself, Name Yourself!

-Whether you keep your name or explore other names, you could at least know what your name means and what your children’s name mean.
-Heck, find out what all your family’s name mean.
-You’ll be surprised to find that what your/their name mean reflects who you/they really represent.
+Whether you keep your name or explore other names, you could at least know what your name means and what your children’s names mean.
+Heck, find out what all your family’s names mean.
+You’ll be surprised to find that what your/their name means reflects who you/they really represent.
 If you’re not alright with that name and reflection… Change it!

 There is POWER that comes with KNOWING exactly who you are & what you are striving to be!
-Your name can be your introduction into Mastering the Principle of SELF DETERMINATION!
+Your name can be your introduction to Mastering the Principle of SELF-DETERMINATION!